tomphp/jquery.insects/README.md

 Options
 -------

-* max-insects (Integer): The maximum number of insects that could be hiding under the element.
+* max-insects: The maximum number of insects that could be hiding under the element.
+	* Type: Integer
+	* Default: 3
-* chance (Float 0-1): The chance that there will be insects hiding.
+* chance: The chance that there will be insects hiding.
 A value of 1 means there will always be insects hiding.
+	* Type: Float
+	* Range: 0-1
+	* Default: 0.5
+* min-speed: The minimum possible speed of an insect.
+	* Type: Integer
+	* Range: 1-10 recommended
+	* Default: 5
+* max-speed: The maximum possible speed of an insect.
+	* Type: Integer
+	* Range: 1-20 recommended
+	* Default: 15
+* update-freq (Integer): The time between updates of the insect sprites in milliseconds.
+Lower is smoother but more CPU intensive.
+	* Type: Integer
+	* Range: 1-1000
+	* Default: 50

 Links
 -----